 Raytown’s Parks and Recreation Department is dedicated to providing the citizens of Raytown with a variety of recreational facilities and programs at a reasonable cost.
 Residents of Raytown can now explore the range of benefits the city has to offer through our new web site.
 Please visit each section of our site and find out what we have to offer you!

-Shelter houses, tennis courts, skatepark and some playgrounds are now open.
+Shelter houses, tennis courts, skatepark and all playgrounds are now open.
+Basketball Courts will remain closed!!!

 Health officials continue to stress the importance of practicing social distancing and good hygiene, as well staying home if you are sick.
 We are following Jackson County Health Departments recommendations on sanitation in our parks.